 How to escape fear?
-How about implementing Safe Systems of Work, Tool Box Talks, Near Miss reporting, and positive interventions within your business?
+How about implementing Safe Systems of Work, Tool Box Talks, and Observations reporting within your business?
 No one should come to work and be put under unnecessary risk – everyone from the top to the bottom of an organization can make safety important.
 And if it’s not?
 Then you’ll have Max Caddy under your car on the way home to remind you!
 (Robert DeNiro or Robert Mitchum, they’re both equally scary).

 4. Scar Cause Episode IV: A Blue Rope

-We already covered the health and safety hazards in the Star Wars universe* (you’ll remember the Disney subsidiary being sued for Harrison Ford’s broken leg).
+We already covered the health and safety hazards in the Star Wars universe*.
 However, this movie franchise would specifically cover the need to protect your employees from danger by ensuring all hazards are clearly marked and that slips and trips are prevented when possible.
 Maybe not as exciting as flying the Millennium Falcon or blowing up the Death Star, but infinitely more important for your organization, and not a Ewok or Jar Jar in sight.

 *Remember, you can ‘use the force’ to make positive interventions in your organization at any time – contact us and maybe we can help.